Near-optimal learning of Banach-valued, high-dimensional functions via deep neural networks: Deep neural network approximation

 Taking the supremum over $|x_i| \leq M_i$ we obtain \eqref{eq:ReLUapprox_delta}.
 We now bound the width and depth.
 From \cite[Prop.\ 2.6]{opschoor2019exponential} notice that there exists a constants $c_2>0$ such that

-Next, from the construction of the neural network for the product of $n$ numbers as a binary tree in \cite[Sec.\ 3.2.]{Schwab2017}, observe that the product of two numbers involves a maximum of $12$ nodes per layer.
+Now, inspecting the proof of \cite[Prop.\ 2.6]{opschoor2019exponential}, which is based on \cite[Sec.\ 3.2]{Schwab2017} and constructs the DNN for multiplying $n$ numbers as a binary tree, we observe that the product of two numbers involves a maximum of $12$ nodes per layer.
 Thus, for the product of $n$ numbers, the width is bounded by

 This completes the proof. \end{proof} The following lemma asserts the existence of a RePU DNN to calculate the multiplication of two numbers.
 Its proof can be found in \cite[Lem.\ 2.1]{Li2019} (see also \cite[Appx.\ A]{opschoor2019exponential} and \cite[Thm.\ 2.5]{Li2019}).